hachyderm/community/community.hachyderm.io/content/en/docs/rule-explainer/_index.md

 ### No fascism

-Toots in favor of fascism either abstactly or concretely are not allowed.
+Toots in favor of fascism either abstractly or concretely are not allowed.
 This includes sharing material and media that is in favor of fascism.

 ### No colonialism